Linerre/linerre.github.io/content/posts/2025-09-18-linked-list-in-clojure-breif.md

 3. use `take-n-nodes-reverse` to reverse the k-node groups
 4. prepend the reversed groups to the remaining nodes

 Sounds good?
 Actually, the reality is ugly: this is a singly linked list and there is no easy way for quick access to the remaining (tail) nodes.
-It is however trivial to access the nodes from and near heads.
-Aha, let's reverse the list at the beginning and get the k-node groups already reversed as a bonus!
+It is however trivial to access the nodes from and/or near the head.
+Aha, let's reverse the list at the beginning and we will get the k-node groups already reversed.
+A bonus!

 The process looks roughly like below: